BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 If you find yourself in the Old Town, head to the Main Square.
 You can find it only a short walk from Michael’s Gate.
 This charming square with beautiful old buildings was once a marketplace.

 Today, the Main Square is the beating heart of the Old Town and a hub of cultural events.
-It is one of the top attractions in Bratislava because the Main Square has beautiful architecture.
+It is one of the top attractions in the city because the Main Square has beautiful architecture.
 Also, it has a mix of historic buildings that represent various architectural styles, such as Gothic, Baroque and Renaissance.
 The highlights of this square are the Old Town Hall, the Primate’s Palace and the 16th-century Roland Fountain.

 GOOD TO KNOW:

-5. Old Town Hall in Bratislava
+5. Old Town Hall

 The yellow Old Town Hall – one of the oldest stone buildings still standing in the city.